-You’ve probably seen the red-letter Bible — in fact, you probably own one.
-These Bibles place all of Jesus’ words in prominent red letters in order to stand out from all the other recorded words in Scripture.
-This is obviously a man-made introduction to Scripture, along with the chapter/verse breaks and chapter/paragraph headings.
+You’ve probably seen a red letter Bible.
+In fact, you probably own one.
+A red-letter Bible places all of Jesus’ words in prominent red letters in order to stand out from all the other recorded words in Scripture.
+The red letter Bible is one of the many modern introductions to published Bibles along with the chapter/verse breaks and chapter/paragraph headings.

-The words of Scripture are in fact the words of God – all of them, regardless of who spoke them1,4,6.
-It’s not that Jesus or the apostles were speaking/teaching something different from person to person, but that they all were united in, and messengers of, the words of God (and it was the same with the prophets — speaking God’s literal word).
-All disciples, regardless of who taught them2,3,4,5, are to continue in God’s word.
-Jesus Himself5 removes any doubt that we are to give special “weight” to who spoke them.
+The words of Scripture are in fact the words of God – all of them, regardless of who spoke them1,2,4,6,7,8.
+Jesus or the apostles8 were not speaking or teaching something different from person to person.
+They all were united in and messengers of the “all truth” of God the Father.
+It was the same with God’s prophets7 who spoke God’s literal word.
+If you are, or want to be, a disciple of Jesus you must continue in God’s word regardless of who spoke it or where it’s recorded in our our Old Testaments2,3,4,5,7.
+Jesus Himself2 removes any doubt that we are to give special weight to who spoke them.

 Answer built on scripture-blocks below